cse-sim/cse/doc/src/records/surface.md

   FD (or FORWARD\_DIFFERENCE)         Selects the forward difference
                                       model (used with short time steps
-                                      and the CZM zone model)
+                                      and the CZM/UZM zone model)
   ----------------------------------- -----------------------------------

   **Units**   **Legal Range**                                            **Default**   **Required**   **Variability**